 Many cameras include options for shooting at different RAW settings (such as full resolution RAW or medium RAW), which you can take advantage of depending on how the images will be used.
 For example, if there’s a good chance that the images you’re capturing will be printed, especially at a large scale, then use the full RAW setting.
 Others, like candids during cocktail hour, likely won’t need the same treatment.
 If it becomes a hassle to switch back and forth, I recommend staying with full RAW files.
 Otherwise, adjusting the RAW size when appropriate can save some storage space on your memory card.

 This is a wedding photography tip that most professionals use.
 While we can try to anticipate certain moments, such as the first kiss near the end of the ceremony, there are many memorable moments that unfold unexpectedly.
 For this reason, it pays to stay alert and keep shooting before and after the moments you’re expecting.
 You never know when you might catch that magical expression just after the “expected” moment passes.

-If you shoot wedding photographs that the bride and groom and their families love, you will have lifelong fans.
+If you shoot engagement and wedding photographs that the bride and groom and their families love, you will have lifelong fans.
 This can lead to more shoots in a number of ways.
 First, since it is an industry run mostly on word-of-mouth publicity and referrals, a job well done can open the door for other projects.
 Second, wedded couples tend to have children at some point, opening the door for maternity, newborn, family, and student portrait sessions down the road.

 I hope these wedding photography tips have helped prepare you for giving wedding photography a try, or at least pointed you in the right direction.
 It’s a popular genre that can be notoriously difficult to thrive in, but in its scope and applications, it also offers opportunities you won’t find elsewhere.